I won’t sugarcoat it… the last few Pinterest algorithm updates were pretty extreme.

 Many Pinterest marketers and bloggers are still struggling to adjust to all the changes.

-To understand how the Pinterest algorithm works in 2021, it’s important to understand how it used to work.
+To understand how the Pinterest algorithm works now, it’s important to understand how it used to work.

 So, we are going to have a super brief history lesson…